prevwong/craft.js/site/docs/guides/responsive.md

               </AddStyles>
             </IFrame>
 ```
+### Solution
 it will copy all the stylesheets from your nextjs app into the iframe and now, **finally, it works!!!!
-But don't go yet, we still have problem #2 to tackle.**
+But don't go yet, we still have problem #2 to tackle, [how to let the user specify responsive styles](#the-problem-of-styles).**

 <Image img="tutorial/responsive-03.gif" />